openwisp/openwisp-docs/general/values.rst

   <https://github.com/openwisp/netjsonconfig/tree/airos>`_)
 - Provide good documentation both for users and developers
-- Create web interfaces that are easy to use even for people who have limited experience with computer networking concepts (**note**: we are very far from reaching this goal as of end of 2017)
+- Create web interfaces that are easy to use even for people who have limited experience with computer networking concepts